- 10 Famous Maths Equations

 In 2013, renowned British mathematician and scientist Ian Stewart published a book entitled "The 17 Equations That Changed the World" (Ed.
 Robert Laffont).

-Learn about mental math class here.
+Learn about mental mathematics class here.

 How old are Maths Formulas?